“Square Eyes”, Connected, level 3, November 2018

 Siali trials a new augmented reality device that affects his experiences in ways he doesn’t necessarily consent to.

-You can find a PDF version of the story as well as teacher support material here:
+You can find the story and teacher support material here:

 Other useful resources

 - Virtual Reality: The Good, Bad, and Ugly – This article provides a thorough summary of the positive and negative impacts of virtual reality (VR) on society.

 - The User Experience of Virtual Reality Human-Centered Design Principles for VR – This article describes the new visual design and interaction design conventions that Virtual reality designers may follow when creating their products.